nirav0999/nirav0999.github.io/_news/btech.md

 inline: true
 ---

 Graduated with B. Tech degree in Computer Science from <a href="https://iiitd.ac.in/">IIIT Delhi</a>.
-Honoured to recieve the Dean's Thesis Appreciation Award!